 2) Apple Maps is not taking care of their Japanese metadata

 3) Siri is not taking care of their Japanese metadata

 4) Nobody cares

 Take your pick.
 This is exactly the dysfunction described in Something Went Wrong in Siri’s and Apple Maps Development: One Last Time.
 Is Eddie Cue OK with a lousy Siri/Apple Maps experience in Japan?
 Is Tim Cook?

 After 5 years they must have some idea of the problem.
 The only conclusion is that they are OK with it, Team Apple priorities are somewhere else.

-There are some things to remember when adding Suica to Apple Pay.
-These are well documented on the Apple Support page Get help transferring Suica cards to your iPhone or Apple Watch in the “Try to add a Suica card” section.
+If you have problems adding Suica to Apple Pay there are well documented tips on the Apple Support page Get help transferring Suica cards to your iPhone or Apple Watch in the “Try to add a Suica card” section.